 Not all web frameworks include code for all of the above functionality.
 Frameworks fall on the spectrum from executing a single use case to providing every known web framework feature to every developer.
 Some frameworks take the "batteries-included" approach where everything possible comes bundled with the framework while others have a minimal core package that is amenable to extensions provided by other packages.

-For example, the Django web application framework includes an Object-Relational Mapping (ORM) layer that abstracts relational database read, write, query, and delete operations.
-However, Django's ORM cannot work without significant modification on non-relational databases such as MongoDB.
+For example, the Django web application framework includes the Django ORM layer that allows a developer to write relational database read, write, query, and delete operations in Python code rather than SQL.
+However, Django's ORM cannot work without significant modification on non-relational (NoSQL) databases such as MongoDB or Cassandra.

 Some other web frameworks such as Flask and Pyramid are easier to use with non-relational databases by incorporating external Python libraries.
 There is a spectrum between minimal functionality with easy extensibility on one end and including everything in the framework with tight integration on the other end.